theochem/chemtools/README.md

   We wish to implement a means of visualizing the bond and ring critical points of a given molecule.

 ## Results
+### Visualizing Electrostatic Potential Isosurfaces
+A script, consolidated as function `print_chimerax_isosurfaces`, has been written, and accomplishes the following actions within the ChimeraX
+Environment:

+-   Open our surfaces file, generically named `*_rho.cube`

+-   Open our map file, which allows us to color the surfaces, generically named `*_esp.cube`

+-   Set to isosurface levels to visualize

+-   Set the lighting, shadows, surface material appearance (ie dull or shiny), and representation (ie sufraces or meshes)

+-   Set a color palette, both custom or built into ChimeraX

+-   Set the minimum `scalemin` and maximum `scalemax` value range for colorizng the surfaces, or allow ChimeraX to determine the most suitable range using the string `'compute'` for both the `scalemin` and `scalemax` parameters within the script

 ## Post Mortem
 ### IOData Error in 2D Annotations